jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditional-jump.rst

     * For example, if the :math:`Z_{flag}` signal is high, perform the jump version, if it's low, perform ``NOOP``

-* The same idea used for the output register's unsigned/signed
+* The same idea used for dealing with the output register's unsigned/signed cases can be used

-    * Multiple look up tables with a multiplexer could be used
+    * Multiple look up tables with a multiplexer *could* be used
     * Or, a single, larger, look up table with additional input signals can be used